emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 4.2
 License: GPLv2 or later

-Socialize your Content, without intrusive behavioral advertising practices.
+Generate referral traffic from your visitors & socialize your content, without behavioral advertising practices.

 == Description ==